 Also, keep in mind that the background may distract.
 You don’t want a cluttered background, e.g. an office landscape where employees are running around.
 A personal and arranged home environment can work.
-In Zoom and Teams, you may also add your own backgrounds.
+In both Zoom and Teams, you can also add your own backgrounds.

 Look at the webcam and not at the image on the screen.
 This can happen because you search participants’ eyes that are further down the screen.
 My tip is to put a picture of eg. your sweetheart on top of the camera, then your eyes are drawn there.

 The foundation of creating a safe and well-executed web lesson is to be well prepared.
-Unsafe behavior and technical problems help create unengaged participants who start doing other things.
+Insecure behavior and technical problems help create unengaged participants who start doing other things.

 A web lesson is shorter than a course day.
 The content of a traditional classroom day is delivered in half the time in web lessons.
 One recipe for this to work is that you practice.

-- Practice using the features of the platform until you feel the confidence to come.
+- Practice using the features of the platform until you feel confident.